Brewer Gold Mine

 Site investigations found contamination in ground water and surface water that could potentially harm people in the area.
 Contamination resulted from mining operations at the site.
 Contaminants of concern include acids and the metals mercury and selenium.

-A water line connects most residences and businesses near the site to the public water supply.
+T he Jefferson Town Water System water lines connects most residences and businesses near the site to the public water supply.
 However, several residents immediately west of the site use private wells.
 EPA determined that contamination has not affected these wells.

 Investigation and Cleanup Responsibility / Oversight